Rennova Health (OTCMKTS:RNVA) Shares Scheduled to Reverse Split on Monday, July 19th

-Shares of Rennova Health, Inc. (OTCMKTS:RNVA) are scheduled to reverse split on the morning of Monday, July 19th.
+Shares of Rennova Health, Inc. (OTCMKTS:RNVA) are scheduled to reverse split on Monday, July 19th.
 The 1-1000 reverse split was announced on Monday, July 19th.
-The number of shares owned by shareholders will be adjusted after the closing bell on Monday, July 19th.
+The number of shares owned by shareholders will be adjusted after the market closes on Monday, July 19th.

 Rennova Health Company Profile